-- (1) Never work underneath a car without supporting it on axle stands or equivalent.
-Do not rely on a jack alone. - (2) Use appropriate eye protection whilst working under the car. - 11 Place the De Dion tube into the chassis from the RH side ensuring that the central buttress faces downwards and that the flanges face forward.
+(1) Never work underneath a car without supporting it on axle stands or equivalent.
+Do not rely on a jack alone.

+11 Place the De Dion tube into the chassis from the RH side ensuring that the central buttress faces downwards and that the flanges face forward.
 Care must be taken to prevent damage to the brake pipes.